Freya Mavor: Career

 On television, Mavor portrayed Princess Elizabeth of York in the 2013 period drama The White Queen for BBC One.
 Later that year, she joined Will Merrick in stage production Boys at the Arcola Theatre in London.
 Mavor's next television role was in Channel 4 historical miniseries New Worlds, where she played Jamie Dornan's love interest in a 17th-century story set in England.
 In May 2014, she appeared in the episode "En apesanteur" ("At zero gravity") of the French TV show Casting(s) by Pierre Niney.

-In 2017, Mavor had a supporting role in the mystery drama The Sense of an Ending, starring Jim Broadbent and Charlotte Rampling, then took a leading role in the romance film Modern Life Is Rubbish, which portrays the ups and downs throughout the years of a relationship between a man and a woman who share a passion for alternative rock.
+In 2017, Mavor played a supporting role in the mystery drama The Sense of an Ending, starring Jim Broadbent and Charlotte Rampling, then took a leading role in the romance film Modern Life Is Rubbish, which portrays the ups and downs throughout the years of a relationship between a man and a woman who share a passion for alternative rock.
 In 2018, she had a role in the black comedy Dead in a Week: Or Your Money Back, starring Aneurin Barnard and Tom Wilkinson.
-The same year she starred alongside John Malkovich in the BBC One miniseries The ABC Murders, based on the mystery novel by Agatha Christie; alongside David Kross in the biographical film The Keeper, about the life of German football player Bert Trautmann; and alongside Vincent Cassel and Olga Kurylenko in another French-language production, L'Empereur de Paris, about early 18th-century French criminalist Eugène François Vidocq, the man who's considered the first detective in history.
+The same year she appeared with John Malkovich in the BBC One miniseries The ABC Murders, based on the mystery novel by Agatha Christie; alongside David Kross in the biographical film The Keeper, about the life of German football player Bert Trautmann; and with Vincent Cassel and Olga Kurylenko in another French-language production, L'Empereur de Paris, about early 18th-century French criminalist Eugène François Vidocq, the man who is considered the first private detective.

-Mavor was also set to appear in the Netflix-produced Gore Vidal biopic titled Gore, which was indefinitely shelved following leading actor Kevin Spacey's sexual misconduct allegations.

-Personal life

-Mavor has two brothers, Hugo and Alex.
-She can play the piano, and also speaks French fluently.
-In 2005, she was a mezzo-soprano at the National Youth Choir of Scotland.
-She was voted 78th in the UK edition of FHM 100 World's Sexiest Women 2012.
-In 2013, Screen International named her as one of the UK Stars of Tomorrow.
+She played the lead role of Catriona Miller in the 2018 Audible Original audio drama "The Darkwater Bride".

+In 2023, Mavor made her directorial debut with the anthology film Kinked.
+The first chapter is written by Mavor, and stars Thalissa Teixeira, Fehinti Balogun, Skye Lourie, and Talitha Stone.